openglbook/openglbook.com/_includes/chapter-0-content.md

 proposed a wonderful new method for creating objects through only a few function calls.
 Above all else, the methods used would be consistent for all types of objects through the use of templates.
-This meant that there would be no more discrepancies between vendors who would provide each provide their object creation functionality in a myriad of ways.
+This meant that there would be no more discrepancies between vendors who would each provide their object creation functionality in a myriad of ways.

 Longs Peak would be an API compatible with the hardware of the time and preserve backwards compatibility with older versions of OpenGL, while Mt.
 Evans